How to Keep Employee Turnover under Control

 Direct costs are those costs that are most commonly associated with turnover, such as:

-Employers typically incur several different costs, such as severance pay and administration costs, when an employee leaves the company.
+- Separation costs, such as severance pay and administration costs, when an employee leaves the company.

-Hiring costs, including advertising, interviewing, ATS software, and recruiter fees can add up quickly when a company is experiencing high turnover rates.
+- Hiring costs, including advertising, interviewing, ATS software, and recruiter fees can add up quickly when a company is experiencing high turnover rates.

-Onboarding costs, such as administrative costs, orientation costs, training and mentorships also must be calculated in the cost of turnover.
+- Onboarding costs, such as administrative costs, orientation costs, training, and mentorships also must be calculated in the cost of turnover.

-The SHRM’s 2017 Talent Acquisition Benchmarking Report determined that the average time it takes to fill a vacant position is 36 days.
+- Costs of the unfilled position—The SHRM’s 2017 Talent Acquisition Benchmarking Report determined that the average time it takes to fill a vacant position is 36 days.
 For these 36 days, employers must find ways, such as bringing in temporary workers or paying overtime hours, to cover this unfilled position.

 When an employee leaves, the company also loses all the skills and knowledge the employee has gained on the job.
 This is especially costly when employers lose employees on which they have spent considerable time and resources training and developing.
 This loss of skilled employees can lead to lower productivity, poorer quality of goods and services, and increased workplace safety issues.